Basic Database Access¶

 for structure in structures:

-# run your anaylsis/modifications here!
+# run your analysis/modifications here!

 # connect to the database